 • 5% ascorbic acid 4 ml.

-• The solution is prepared sterile, administered every day or every other day intravenously.
-The course is 10 injections.
+• The solution is prepared sterile and administered intravenously every day or every other day.
+The course consists of 10 injections.

 To prevent paresis: